 Furniture retailers have traditionally been bound to brick-and-mortar showrooms where shoppers could see and test out expensive furniture pieces before making purchases.
 But that’s changing, in large part because of these big furniture industry trends.

-Top Furniture Industry Trends for 2020
+Top Furniture Industry Trends

 Shoppers Will Still Buy In Furniture Stores, But Digital Sales Will Grow